akolbo/starter-theme/README.md

 A group of informational pieces that come from outside sources such as twitter or instagram posts, or api.
 1. class-name features - Includes an option within a post or entry with a "on/off" state one piece of featured or starred item (ex. case-study_feature)

-## Page Specific Enclosure Topics Based on the Template Name
-(another word for global...think footer, header, logo copyright, anything found on all or most pages)
+## Supplemental or Auxiliary Elements
+1. Button
+2. Href
+3. Tag
+1. Legend
+1. Marketing Burst
+1. Tire Detail Fit Checker/Confirmation
-1. [footer] global
+1. Trust Mark
-1. [footer] base
+1. Trust Burst
-1. [footer] page
+1. Product Rates
-1. [footer] home - found only on the homepage
-1. [footer] blog
+1. Ribbon
-1. [footer] entry - CraftCMS naming convention found on all entry pages
-1. [footer] entry - found on all

-## Singular Topic Units
+## Singular Topic Units (format?)
-1. class-name listing - each in a list of database posts or entries.
+1. class-name entry - a subdivision of a listings section.
+In the context of a database posts or entries.
 They mirror the database in alphabetical, newest/oldest, etc. + number of entries.
 1. class-name feature - one piece of featured or starred item (ex. case-study_feature)
 1. class-name field - a one-off probably "custom" field found on a specific page.
 1. class-name static - hardcoded piece of html.
 Not included in the database.

+# Structure and Grid Specific Classes
+- .section
+- .container
+- .split (from running a race, a decendent of the container.
+Multiple splits exist on the same level)

+# Transormations
+- .entry.feature (feature booleon radio button or check box)
+- .entry.repeating (repeats in a loop)
+- .entry (no transformation)
+- .entry.home-feature (no transformation)

+## Properties

+## Contexts

 ## Tag Class Functions/Purpose